yahoo/panoptes-stream/docs/yaml_config.md

 #### .yaml format (dial-in mode)

-Here's an basic example .yaml file that shows the required fields and object spec for collecting a sensor path from a device and injest the data to influxdb every 10 seconds.
+Here's an basic example .yaml file that shows the required fields and object spec for collecting a sensor path from a device and ingest the data to influxdb every 10 seconds.

 ```yaml
 devices: